Because You Demanded It

 It’s going to be hard to do justice to just how brilliant this show is.
 When she woke up to Brexit, Bridget Christie knew she had to rip up her Edinburgh show and start again.
 She knew she had to write a show about gardening.

-Claire Smith - The Scotsman
+Written by Claire Smith in The Scotsman on August 16th, 2016

 Actually it isn’t really about gardening, it’s about Brexit.
 But Christie’s lavender and petunias are a metaphor for the sane, wholesome world she wants as the country stands on edge of a precipice.
 The nurturing of plants becomes an extended metaphor for caring deeply and properly about the state of the world.
 Also, every time Christie loses it about Michael Gove being a robot and starts banging her head on the wall she can always go back to talking about delphiniums.

 Despite her metaphorical approach, Christie’s analysis of the current state of Britain is logical and forensic in its accuracy.
 She delivers stinger after hilarious stinger about the perilous and terrifying political landscape.
 Her eyes burn with fury about a world where racism has become acceptable, where extremist views are repeated and unquestioned and where illogical falsehoods have left us a painfully divided nation.
 Scotland, she understands, is different – but not, she warns us, safe, not safe at all.